 - We’ll ask you about the extent and location of any issues – and our advisors will also ask you to send us photos of the problem areas.

 - We’ll work with you to arrange a convenient time to visit your home to assess the situation.
 We may complete this assessment on a video call.

 - We’ll aim to visit to do an assessment, and any initial works, within 10 working days.

 - We’ll then discuss any one-off or ongoing treatment that may be required.

-- One of our team will also do a follow-up call or visit within three months to make sure that the problem has not reoccurred.
+Depending on the severity, one of our team will also do a follow-up call or visit within three months to make sure that the problem has not reoccurred.

 However, if mould does occur, you should treat it straight away to stop it from spreading and causing more damage.